Concerns about starting insulin (for people with type 2 diabetes)

 - blaming yourself or others for needing to start insulin.

-If starting insulin is a concern for you, talk to your health professional.
-They will assess the problem and help you work out strategies to reduce and manage your concerns.
+If starting insulin is a concern for you, talk with your health professional.
+They will assess the problem and help you work out strategies for reducing your concerns.

 What you can do

 Whether or not you currently have concerns about insulin, it’s important to look after your emotional well-being.